William Barthau

-William Barthau is a French retired international rugby league footballer who most recently played as a scrum-half for Toulouse Olympique in the Betfred Championship and the French national side.
+William Barthau is a French retired international rugby league footballer who most recently played as a scrum-half for Toulouse Olympique in the Championship and the French national side.

 Background

 Barthau was born in Villeneuve-sur-Lot, Aquitaine, France.

 Career

 Catalans Dragons

 He was a trainee at the Dragons since the start of the 2009 season, and signed part-time in July 2009.
 In 2010 he signed his first professional contract.
 He was handed the number 16 jersey for 2010.
 Despite only being promoted to the Catalans first-team squad in 2010, he played for the French national side at international level; coming off the bench against England in June 2009.

 He represented France in the 2010 European Cup and was named in the French squad for the 2013 Rugby League World Cup, he managed to kick the winning field goal against the Mal Meninga coached Papua New Guinea national side 9–8.

 On 14 August 2014, Championship side London Broncos announced the signing of Barthau on a 2-year deal until the end of 2016.